Planck's Dusty GEMS. VIII. Dense-gas reservoirs in the most active dusty starbursts at z~3: Introduction

 Following expectations that HCN is emitted from regions with active star formation, early studies of local ULIRGs found a tight linear correlation between the total IR and HCN(1--0) line luminosities \citep{gao04a} and unveiled the impact of variations in dense-gas fractions on the global Schmidt-Kennicutt law \citep{kennicutt98} in galaxies. \citet{wu05} demonstrated that this relation holds down to the small scales of dense Galactic cloud cores, thereby extending its validity over at least seven orders of magnitude in infrared luminosity \citep[see also][]{wu10,stephens16}.
 Subsequent studies discussed the behavior of this linear correlation for various high-density tracer molecules, such as HCO$^+$ \citep[e.g.,][]{papadopoulos07}, for higher $J$ levels \citep[e.g.,][]{graciacarpio08,zhang14}, and for high-redshift galaxies \citep[e.g.,][]{gao07}.
-Most of these extragalactic studies relied on galaxy-integrated measurements and have focused on central nuclear regions hosting most of the dense gas under extreme ISM condition. \citet{tan18} supplemented these results with spatially-resolved, sub-kpc-scale observations of HCN and HCO$^+$ $J=4$--3 in six of the brightest nearby LIRGs.
-They showed that lower surface-density regions over the disks are also broadly consistent with $L_{\rm FIR}-L'_{\rm dense}$ relations on global scales.
+Most of these extragalactic studies have relied on galaxy-integrated measurements while focusing on central nuclear regions that host most of the dense gas under extreme ISM conditions. \citet{tan18} supplemented these results with spatially resolved, sub-kpc scale observations of HCN and HCO$^+$ $J=4$--3 in six of the brightest nearby LIRGs.
+They showed that lower surface-density regions over the disks are broadly consistent with $L_{\rm FIR}-L'_{\rm dense}$ relations on global scales.
 Theoretical models have suggested that the linear slopes observed for dense-gas star-formation laws (lower than for CO(1--0)) can be explained for transitions with critical densities much higher than the average ISM density \citep{krumholz07b}.
-However, \citet{zhang14} later argued that the constant slope of the relationship over several orders of magnitude in low-redshift galaxies is more likely due to the dense-gas fraction than the local star-formation efficiency (SFE).
+However, \citet{zhang14} later obtained slopes of unity for transitions with very high critical density as well.